Skip to content

 Service outputs

-• Qualitative immunofluorescence on frozen retinal organoid sections using key markers
+• Qualitative and quantitative analysis of key markers expression by immunofluorescence on frozen retinal organoid sections and gene expression analysis

 • Time point comparisons

-• Compound effect on PRE barrier, phagocytic integrity, viability, ultrastructure, protein and gene expression
+• Compound effect on PRE barrier, phagocytic integrity, viability and ultrastructure

 96-well format